Everything you need to know about cooking with eggplant: seasonality, variations, storage tips, and more!

 Fun Fact: Why do we call these things eggplants?
 Earlier varieties were white, so they actually resembled eggs hanging from the plant.

 Variations of Eggplants

-- Classic: have a smooth, deep purple skin and a large, oval shape.
+- Italian: have a smooth, deep purple skin and a large, oval shape.

 - Sicilian (Zebra, Graffiti): slightly smaller with purple and white streaks